BalaDhinesh/Electronics-club-mini-task-3/Project 1: Green lantern ring.md

 __Design:__
 The basic mechanism must be a trigger, i.e., some sort of an interaction is induced when worn.
 So I thought of using an LED-LDR trigger for this purpose.
 An LED-LDR combination is a sort of a trigger where an LDR(Light dependent resistor) and a sufficiently bright LED are placed in parallel.
 An LDR has a resitance which is inversely proportional to the intensity of light falling on it.
 Using this principle, we can use this combination as a trigger.

 We must place an LDR and a load resistor in series across a 3V coin battery.
 Also, the LED is placed in front of the LDR and this LED is also connected to the 3V coin battery in series with a load resistor in order to prevent it from burning due to high currents.
-The volage drop across the LDR is:
+The current across the green LED is (Assuming LED resistances are negligible):

-V.D = VR/(R+Rl)
+I = VR/(R.r1+R.r2+r1.r2)

-where V.D = voltage drop across LDR
+where I  = Current across the green LED
       R  = Resistance of LDR
-       Rl = Resistance of load in series with LDR
-        V = Voltage of the battery connected to these series resistors
+      r1 = Resistance of load in series with freen LDR r2 = Resistance of load in series with the parallel combination of R and r1 (Refer diagram for better understanding) V  = Voltage of the battery connected to these series resistors

-From the formula, we can see that V.D increases as R increases.
-This means V.D increases as intensity of light falling on the LDR decreases.
-Hence, So if we use this voltage drop as the source voltage for the appropriately loaded green LED, we can basically control its switching by just placing an obstacle in between, namely '__Wearing__' in this case.
-Also, we can have a switch across the brightness inducing LED for switching it off when the ring is not worn.
+From the formula, we can see that the current increases as R increases.
+This means current increases as intensity of light falling on the LDR decreases.
+Hence, we can basically control the __Brightness of the green LED__ or __SWITCHING__ by just placing an opaque obstacle in between, namely '__Wearing__' in this case.
+Also, we can have a slideswitch across the other LED (used to irradiate the LDR) for switching it off when the ring is not worn.
 This switch will be outside the ring's interior and hence, won't cause any irritation to the finger.

 Tinkercad simulation image: